yithanglee/red_potion/README.md

 [] create a stock order request - list all the stock that needs to be order [] stock order request - all the PO is inside this SOR

+ERD

+product has one barcode

+product has many serial number - because manufacturer can give honor warranty

+stock level (aka inventory) has many stock movement - to justify current onhand

+serial number has many stock movement

+stock movement has one serial number